 Tropiquaria Zoo still needs your help.
-Having had no income for 4 months, and now another 4 weeks, we are still trying to raise money to get us through the next winter.
+In 2020 we have lost nearly 6 months of income and we are still trying to raise money to get us through the winter.
 Every penny raised goes straight towards the welfare of all of our animals.

 Tropiquaria Zoo is one of the most unique zoos or wildlife parks in the country.
 The former "Art Deco" BBC radio transmitter station originally built in 1933, now houses our Tropical Hall, Nocturnal House and Aquarium.
 Outside we have 4 acres of animal enclosures, along with our two life size pirate ships, and adventure castle,

 Over 40 tanks can be found in the aquarium, housing fish and amphibians from around the world, including the second largest breeding programme in the world of Mexican Livebearing fish known as Goodeids.
 The Aquarium also houses our collection of spiders and creepy crawlies.